-Given our country’s mounting nursing shortage, registered nurses have been and will continue to be in high demand for many years to come, with the U.S. Bureau of Labor Statistics projecting the profession to grow 15 percent from 2016 to 2026.
+Given our country’s mounting nursing shortage, registered nurses have been and will continue to be in high demand for many years to come, with the U.S. Bureau of Labor Statistics (BLS) projecting the profession to grow 7 percent from 2019 to 2029, adding 221,900 jobs.

 3. You’ll have good earning potential.

-CareerBuilder considers “high-wage” jobs as those that pay employees at least $23.24 per hour, listing the median take-home pay for registered nurses as $33.55 per hour.
-Furthermore, as of May 2017, the U.S. Bureau of Labor Statistics lists Massachusetts, which is home to one of our ABSN program sites, as being one of the top five paying states for registered nurses, with an annual mean wage of $89,330.
+According to the BLS, the median annual pay for a nurse is $75,330.
+Furthermore, as of May 2020, the BLS lists Massachusetts, which is home to one of our ABSN program sites, as one of the top five paying states for registered nurses, with an annual mean wage of $96,250.
 Additionally, the Boston-Cambridge-Newton portion of the state ranks among the top 10 metro areas with the highest employment levels for this occupation.

 4. You’ll feel secure in the profession.